 The internship programme will be of most benefit to students with a genuine interest in resource management issues, social justice and environmental law.
 Students with a planning / geography background are also encouraged to apply.

-Preference will be given to students who have completed 4 – 5 years of their degree.
+Preference will be given to students in the final years of their degree, or recent graduates.

-Click here for the 2016 Internship information pack (and application form).
-Applications are due by 7 November 2016.
+Click here for the 2017 Internship application package.
+Applications are due by 23 October 2017.

 Longer term placements: